 (Chicago, IL) Apply Now >>>

-Information Systems Vulnerability Management, Session 1S.T.R.E.A.M/Technology Lab Courses - The Federal Reserve Bank of Chicago
+Information Security Vulnerability Management, Session 1S.T.R.E.A.M/Technology Lab Courses - The Federal Reserve Bank of Chicago

 Type of Participant Targeted

 The Information Systems Vulnerability Management course is a one-week course intended for examiners with IT examination responsibilities but who may not have had university training in information technology.
 At least one year of field examination experience is preferred.

 This course provides participants with a technical grounding in networking concepts and technologies that are critical to IT operations in financial institutions, including TCP/IP networking protocols and common network infrastructures and configurations.
 The course examines key network perimeter security tools, including firewalls and intrusion detection systems.

 After completing the course, the participant, at a minimum, will be able to

 - Recognize where and how vulnerability management fits in with the bank's overall information security program and IT operations

 - Identify the role a vulnerability management program has in safeguarding information and assets

 - Assess the adequacy of a patch management, vulnerability scanning and assessment, and penetration testing tools and their limitations

 - Evaluate the adequacy of an organization's testing program